 Cincinnati Public Schools

-Cincinnati Public Schools is Greater Cincinnati's largest school district and Ohio's third largest, serving about 36,000 students (preschool to 12th grade) in 65 schools spread across a 91-square-mile district in southwest Ohio.
+Cincinnati Public Schools is Greater Cincinnati's largest, and Ohio's second largest school district, serving about 36,000 students (preschool to 12th grade) in 65 schools across a 91-square-mile district in southwest Ohio.

 CPS is Ohio's fastest-growing, large-city district, with enrollment up more than 20 percent since 2012-13.